The California Franchise Tax

 New business owners in California are often unpleasantly surprised when they find out about the California Franchise Tax.
 At a minimum of $800, it’s one of the steepest franchise taxes in the country, and it’s imposed on nearly every business.

 The California Franchise Tax is no joke.
 Fail to pay it and you’ll face steep fees and probably a suspension from the California Franchise Tax Board.
-Before you incorporate in California or form a California LLC, it’s important to know what you’re getting into.
+However, in an effort to support small businesses through the Covid-19 crisis, California passed legislation that made any California LLC, LP, or LLP formed between January 1, 2021 and December 31, 2023 exempt from paying the California Franchise Tax for their first taxable year.

 What is the California Franchise Tax rate?